matterholt/epicReact/reactFundamentals/ex1-ex5_html/notes.md

 - what the difference between statement(imperative logic) and an expression(evaluate to a value, turnery) in JS

-- able to spread props and redefine something like a className when props get past
+- able to spread props and redefine something like a className when props get past.

 ## Creating Custom components